-One of CSM Group’s strengths is our knowledge of different delivery models and our ability to match a delivery model to our clients’ specific project needs.
+One of the fundamental decisions owners make when embarking on a construction project is what project delivery method to utilize.
+One of our strengths is our knowledge of different delivery models and our ability to match a delivery model to our clients’ specific project needs.

 Integrated Project Delivery (IPD) builds on this historical approach: key stakeholders—the client, architect, and contractor— work together as an integrated, high-collaborative team to ensure the best possible outcome.